For almost anyone trying to watch their weight, choosing healthy snacks can be a challenge.

 - The size of the snack should be the right size, a good balance between enough calories to satisfy you, but still not too many to promote unwanted weight gain.

 - Pick foods that are low in added fat and sugar and high in fiber and water.
-This means an apple is better than a bag of chips.
+This means an apple is a healthier snack than a bag of chips.

 - Aim for fruits, vegetables, whole-grain snacks, and low-fat dairy.

-- Naturally sweetened is better than foods and drinks that contain added sugar.
+- Limit foods and drinks that contain added sugar.